|

-While finding adequate health coverage for our parents as they age is increasingly difficult, there are ways to make the process easier.
-Even if your parents are relatively healthy, you need access to their medical histories.
-You also should document prescriptions and over-the-counter medications they're taking and in what dosages.
-You’ll need this information to fill in health claim forms correctly, and for potential medical emergencies.
+While finding adequate medical insurance for our aging parents is increasingly difficult, there are ways to make the process easier.
+Even if your parents are relatively healthy, it’s a good idea to be aware of their medical histories.
+You also should document prescriptions and over-the-counter medications they’re taking and in what dosages.
+You’ll need this information to fill in health claim forms correctly and for potential medical emergencies.

 Collect, or know where to find, your parents' medical histories.